the-magic-sheep/get/README.md

+This project is a work in progress and should not be considered stable.
+Use at your own risk.

 get is a basic command line utility to store file checkpoints that can later be loaded.

 It is basically a glorified undo button.